You have set goals for your business but do you have a strategy for achieving them or are you hoping it will magically happen?

 The business strategy defines the approach you take, this includes the strategic plan and tactics to achieve your goals.
 Below are some business strategy examples.

 Do you opt for volume or exclusivity?
 If you’re looking for volume, it’s deciding on a low to medium price point where exclusivity is focused on high ticketing prices.
 An example of volume could be to consider producing chargeable downloads such as eBooks or an online course.
 Whereas the high ticketed price could relate to a VIP 1:1 Programme or Group Programme.

 Another way of thinking about pricing is to think about the perception pricing brings.
 For example, there are two supermarkets next door to each other.
 One is Asda and the other is Waitrose.
 You can buy a tin of Heinz baked beans from both supermarkets but why do you choose one supermarket over the other?
 The product is the same but the price is likely to be different.

 USP (Unique Selling Proposition)

 If you’re developing a new product or service, what is it that gives you a competitive edge?
-Perhaps it’s the personality you add to your business through tone of voice, the language you use, the approach you take.
+Perhaps it’s the personality you add to your business through tone of voice, the language you use, and the approach you take.

 Who you want to attract to your products/services is another good example.
-Do you specialise in something that attracts a certain sector of the market, for example, is there something quirky that will resonate with your particular audience and help you to stand out?
+Do you specialise in something that attracts a certain sector of the market, for example, is there something quirky that will resonate with your particular audience and help you stand out?

 How can I help?

-I don’t have a one-size-fits-all approach, which is why I can’t guarantee the approach we will take but it’s why I like to work with clients over a minimum of three-months, it means we can create and evaluate to establish what’s working and what isn’t.
+I don’t have a one-size-fits-all approach, which is why I can’t guarantee the approach we will take but it’s why I like to work with clients over a minimum of three months, it means we can create and evaluate to establish what’s working and what isn’t.